Skip to main content

 warnings = ["15m", "10m", "5m", "2m", "1m"] # Optional: defaults are ["5m", "2m", "1m"]

-Playtime limits can be enabled or disabled at runtime via the Web UI or API without restarting Core.
+Limits can be toggled on and off through the Web UI or API without restarting Core.

-By default, playtime history is kept for 365 days (1 year).
-Old records are automatically cleaned up.
+Playtime history is kept for 365 days by default.
+Old records are cleaned up automatically.

 To change retention: